deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 > </details>

-> Table 2 presents a comparison of different model compression methods at 70% average sparsity, showing EvoPress's superior performance in terms of perplexity and zero-shot accuracy.
+> Table 2 presents a comparison of different methods for achieving 70% average sparsity across various LLMs, showing that EvoPress achieves the best performance in terms of both perplexity and zero-shot accuracy.

 {{< table-caption >}}